Pedro-Teixeira-1211184/SEM_5_PI_2023-2024/wiki/Background.md

 ### Architectural Approaches
 > This section provides a rationale for the major design decisions embodied by the software architecture.
 It describes any design approaches applied to the software architecture, including the use of architectural styles or design patterns, when the scope of those approaches transcends any single architectural view.
 The section also provides a rationale for the selection of those approaches.
 It also describes any significant alternatives that were seriously considered and why they were ultimately rejected.
 The section describes any relevant COTS issues, including any associated trade studies.
-> * Core Domain Layer:
+> * Core Domain Layer: Core, DataSchema, Domain, Persistence
-> * Repository Layer:
+> * Repository Layer: Repos
-> * Services Layer:
+> * Services Layer: Services, Controllers
 > * UI Layer: not applied for the first sprint.

 ### Analysis Results
 > This section describes the results of any quantitative or qualitative analyses that have been performed that provide evidence that the software architecture is fit for purpose.
 If an Architecture Tradeoff Analysis Method evaluation has been performed, it is included in the analysis sections of its final report.
 This section refers to the results of any other relevant trade studies, quantitative modeling, or other analysis results.

-Não existem por agora resultados de análise ou avaliação.
-Estudos qualitativos acerca dos estilos/padrões adotados (nomeadamente Onion em MDR e MDV, mas também Dependency Injection na UI), permitem empiricamente advogar que a manutenibilidade, evolutabilidade e testabilidade do software são elevadas, ao mesmo tempo que permitem atingir as funcionalidades desejadas.
+There are currently no analysis or evaluation results available.
+Qualitative studies on the adopted styles/patterns (particularly Onion in MDR and MDV, as well as Dependency Injection in the UI) empirically suggest that the software's maintainability, scalability, and testability are high, while also enabling the achievement of the desired functionalities.

 ### Mapping Requirements to Architecture
 > This section describes the requirements (original or derived) addressed by the software architecture, with a short statement about where in the architecture each requirement is addressed.